salvatore77788/project-iteration-3-software/README.md

                 + EnterMemberCard
                 + PaymentGUI
                 + PaymentTesterGUI
+                + PaymentCompleteGUI
             + Attendant Panel
+                + Login
+                + FailedLogin
                 + AttendantRemoveItemGUI
+                + AttendantApproveLargeItemGUI
+                + RequestAssistanceGUI
     + SCS - Software - Test
         + This project contains all the JUnit 4 tests for our software.
-         + The class that combines most of the usecases togeher is called "Testing.java".
+         + The class that combines most of the usecases togeher is called **"Testing.java"**.
 This class is simulating the SelfCheckoutStation through command prompt.

             + BaggingAreaSofwareTest.java
                 + This tests our implementation for SelfCheckoutStationSoftware.